-The Forensic Chemistry major prepares students to be competitive for entry level employment in forensic science-related positions while also providing a strong background in chemistry that can lead to other careers.
-By choosing either a concentration in Criminal Justice Systems or Forensic Biology students will gain advanced experience in one of these areas, depending on the career direction that the student wants to pursue.
+The Forensic Chemistry major prepares students to be competitive for entry level employment in forensic sciencerelated positions while also providing a strong background in chemistry that can lead to other careers.
+By choosing either a concentration in Criminal Justice Systems or Criminalistics students will gain advanced experience in one of these areas, depending on the career direction that the student wants to pursue.

 - BIO 146 General Biology I with Lab

 - CHE 101 Orientation to the Discipline

 - CHE 115 General Chemistry I with Lab

 - CHE 125 General Chemistry II with Lab

 - CJS 113 Introduction to Criminal Justice

 - MAT 245 Analytical Geometry and Calculus I

+- PHY 214 Physics I

-- PHY 214 Physics I with Lab
+- PHY 214L Physics I Lab

+- PHY 224 Physics II

-- PHY 224 Physics II with Lab
+- PHY 224L Physics II Lab

 - SCI 205 Introduction to Forensic Science with Lab

 - STA 144 Introduction to Statistics

-- CHE 321 Analytical Chemistry with Lab
+- CHE 321 Quantitative Chemical Analysis with Lab

 - CHE 351 Organic Chemistry I with Lab

 - CHE 352 Organic Chemistry II with Lab

 - CHE 470 Instrumental Analysis

 - CHE 475 Forensic Chemistry with Lab

 - CHE 485 Forensic Chemistry Major Capstone